Last Updated on October 23, 2023

 As you can see, the homicide death rate for non-Hispanic blacks (21.3 per 100k) is about 7.6 times greater than the homicide death rate for non-Hispanic whites (2.8 per 100k).
 To put this racial disparity into perspective, let’s consider the sex disparity in homicide death rate using the same data tool:

 - The gap in homicides between blacks and whites is greater than the gap in homicides between males and females.
-In fact, the black to white homicide ratio (7.6) is about twice as large a the male to female homicide ratio (3.9).
+In fact, the black to white homicide ratio (7.6) is over twice as large a the male to female homicide ratio (3.6).

-- The homicide death rate for black females (5.9 per 100k) is greater than the homicide death rate for white males (5.2 per 100k) and Asian males (3.0 per 100k).
-Note also that the white male figure includes Hispanic males.
-The gap between black females and white males would be even greater if we only considered non-Hispanic white males.
+- The homicide death rate for black females (6.2 per 100k) is greater than the homicide death rate for white males (3.8 per 100k) and Asian males (3.0 per 100k).
+In fact, black females are about twice as likely to be killed by homicide than white and Asian males.

 The racial gaps in homicide deaths have been present since the collection of this data.
 For example, the following chart [archived] shows drastic racial differences in CDC-reported homicide death rates for persons aged 10-24 from 1990 to 2010: